onvif/media-signing-framework/README.md

 ## Configure with meson
 ```
-meson path/to/signed-media-framework path/to/build/folder
+meson setup path/to/signed-media-framework path/to/build/folder
 ```
 will generate compile instructions for ninja and put them in a folder located at `path/to/build/folder`.
 The framework comes with an option to build with debug prints
 ```
-meson -Ddebugprints=true path/to/signed-media-framework path/to/build/folder
+meson setup -Ddebugprints=true path/to/signed-media-framework path/to/build/folder
 ```
 With the `--prefix` meson option it is possible to specify an arbitrary location to where the shared library is installed.
 ```
-meson --prefix /absolute/path/to/your/local/installs path/to/signed-media-framework path/to/build/folder
+meson setup --prefix /absolute/path/to/your/local/installs path/to/signed-media-framework path/to/build/folder
 ```

 ## Compile and install the shared library